 Enjoy Friday group commuter rides, family and youth rides and classes in confident commuting, basic bike maintenance and more.
 Contact Education Program Coordinator Chris Winn at email@example.com to start your adventure!

 When you’re ready to get started, gather some co-workers or friends and let’s get pedaling!

-This three-part, hands-on program can be implemented anywhere—workplaces, community centers or even your local brewery during happy hour.
+We are currently offering a variety of programs that can be implemented anywhere—workplaces, community centers or even your local brewery during happy hour.

 Participants learn essential traffic, safety, navigation and maintenance skills to increase their confidence while bike commuting, and everyone who takes our classes pedals away with a full manual to dive deeper into topics of interest.